Does Longevity Insurance Make Sense?

 Annuities have a reputation for having higher costs and fees, so having an absolutely clear understanding of those costs would be necessary before buying a deferred fixed income annuity.

-However, it, along with Long Term Care Insurance, may provide more assurance for someone who is anxious about what their advanced old age may look like, especially if they are widowed and/or have no children.
+However, it, along with Long Term Care Insurance, may provide more assurance for someone who is anxious about what their advanced old age may look like, regardless of whether they have children.